GoogleCloudPlatform/mariadb-docker/10/README.md

 kubectl exec -it some-mariadb -- bash
 ```

-Now log in with the generated onetime password.
+Now log in with the generated password.

 ```
 mysql -u root -p